uniwswap/uniwens-docs/tokenomics.md

 ## Private OTC sales for short-term funding: 5% of total or 50,000

-The remaining 5% of the supply allocation will be reserved for short-term funding and most likely sold OTC.
+The remaining 5% of the supply allocation will be reserved for short-term funding and most likely sold OTC (contact team if interested).
 Subject to vesting schedules.